 There are different types of bone cancer, including:

-Osteosarcoma and Ewing sarcoma.
+Ewing sarcoma and osteosarcoma.
 These are 2 of the most common types of bone cancer.
 They mainly occur in children and young adults.
 Ewing sarcoma is unusual in that it can occur in either bone or in soft tissue.
 Refer to the guide to soft-tissue sarcoma for Ewing sarcomas that occur in soft tissue.
+Refer to the guide to osteosarcoma to learn more about osteosarcoma.

 Chondrosarcoma.
 Chondrosarcoma is cancer of the cartilage.
 It is more common in adults.